rozek/node-red-flow-openai-api/README.md

 When constructing the actual prompt, all given messages will be converted and concatenated one after the other using the appropriate template for the message's `role` and replacing the `{input}` placeholder by the message's `content`.
 Finally, the `suffix` tempalte is appended and the result passed to llama.cpp.

-Surprisingly, the shown templates work much better than those recommended on [HuggingFace](https://huggingface.co/blog/llama2#how-to-prompt-llama-2), but your mileage may vary...
+Surprisingly, the shown templates work much better than those recommended on [HuggingFace](https://huggingface.co/blog/llama2#how-to-prompt-llama-2), but your mileage may vary, of course.
+If you prefer the suggested prompts from the linked blog post, you may simply import an [alternative node](./common-settings.json) and replace the former "define common settings" node by the imported one.

 ## Usage ##